apache/servicecomb-docs/java-chassis-reference/en_US/build-provider/protocol/highway-rpc.md

 ## Highway RPC Protocol
 ### Concept Description

-Highway is a high-performance proprietary protocol of ServiceComb, and you can use it in scenarios having special performance requirements.
+Highway is ServiceComb's private high-performance protocol, it's suitable for the performance sensitive scenarios.

 ### Configuration

-To use the Highway communication channel, you need to add the following dependencies in the maven pom.xml file:
+To use the Highway channel, add the following dependencies in the pom.xml file:

 ```xml
 <dependency>